The Friday Five

 Choosing a Location: Brick-and-Mortar or Virtual?

-In many ways, starting a law firm has never been cheaper.
-With a laptop and a mobile phone, a DIY website, bank accounts and a few subscription services, you can be accepting clients the day your law license arrives.
+Starting a law firm has never been leaner or more accessible.
+With a laptop and a mobile phone, a clean website, bank accounts and a few subscription services, you can be accepting clients the day your law license arrives.

-However, take the time to think through your options of whether to go virtual or brick-and-mortar.
-Practicing as a solo can be lonely and isolating.
+However, take the time to think through your workplace model.
+Practicing as a solo can be isolating, though.
 If there is an available shared office space or co-working office space that may include other professionals or businesses, you may want to take advantage of brick-and-mortar for the company, the mentorship and the networking.
 On the other hand, having a virtual office is a great way to keep expenses in check, especially at the beginning, and your clients may never expect to see the inside of your office.

 As a result of the pandemic, there are plenty of opportunities for leasing, and as the real estate market ebbs and flows, buying your own space may be a great investment for you and your firm that will pay off down the road.